Yoast/wordpress-seo/readme.txt

 Release date: 2023-07-25

+We've just released Yoast SEO 20.12!
+This release includes fixes and enhancements that strengthen the stability of our plugin and enhance your SEO efforts.
+Find out more about what's new in Yoast SEO 20.12 in [our release post](https://yoa.st/release-25-7-23)!

 #### Enhancements

 * Adds `utm_source`, `utm_medium`, `utm_campaign`, `utm_term`, `utm_content`, `gclid` and `gtm_debug` to the default allowlist for the "Remove unregistered URL parameters" setting.